 But one of my favorite Weld performances is her Sue Ann Stepanek in Noel Black's Pretty Poison.
-As I wrote for an MSN piece on angry teen girls in movies: "The gorgeous, iconic Tuesday Weld is the queen of precocious teenage girls and one of the sexiest in the history of cinema.
-So hilarious and subversive in Lord Love a Duck (watch the sweater scene and… oh my goodness what year was that film made?) and the girl who almost played Lolita over that other precocious sexpot, Sue Lyon, Weld was, in her youth, all the more powerful for tapping into her evil side.
+As I wrote in another piece about angry teen girls in movies: "The gorgeous, iconic Tuesday Weld is the queen of precocious teenage girls and one of the sexiest in the history of cinema.
+So hilarious and subversive in Lord Love a Duck (watch the orgasmic sweater scene with Daddy Max Showalter and… oh my goodness what year was that film made?) and the girl who almost played Lolita over that other precocious sexpot, Sue Lyon, Weld was, in her youth, all the more powerful for tapping into her evil side.
 Pretty Poison is her showcase."

 With its violence, pitch black comedy and erotic viciousness (watch Weld commit murder only to be filled with carnal copulating bloodlust) the picture is wonderfully transgressive and deeply strange.
 And Weld... she is charming, scary, beautiful and sickly erotic.
 It's a daring performance by a young actress unafraid of scaring those who desire her; an actress intelligent enough to know her kinkiness will also thrill men and women.
 Perhaps, especially women.
 “Let’s do something exciting” says Weld’s seventeen-year-old.
 Exciting is one word for what she does with all this gleeful evil.